roshan-research/hazm/CONTRIBUTION.md

 1. **Follow the pattern of what you already see in the code**.
 This is our [coding style guide](./CODING.md).

 2. **Make atomic commits**: each commit should contain a single logical change that can be easily understood and reverted if needed.
 Avoid making large or unrelated changes in one commit.
 If you find it difficult to come up with a brief and clear commit message, it could be a sign that your changes are too large or not related to each other.
 It's recommended to split them into smaller, logical chunks and make separate commits for better code management and collaboration.

-3. **Use new feature branches for every change**: create a new feature branch from the main branch for each new feature or bug fix that you want to contribute.
-Do not work directly on the main branch or reuse old feature branches.